This Doedre’s Undoing Build uses the Sorceress’s Stormweaver Ascendancy to spawn Witchtoads en masse, dealing consistent and safe DPS.

 This Build relies on the Doedre’s Undoing Linage Support Gem to deal it’s damage.
 While this have a very low limit on both the Cursed Ground and number of Witchtoads it spawns, Stormweaver’s Multiplying Squall Ascendancy Passive makes it much better overall for clear and bossing.

-With Essence Drain and Contagion is both a good starter to pivot from into this final build, but also remains useful in endgame, shoring up the slightly weaker clear of the Witchtoads.
+Essence Drain and Contagion is both a good starter to pivot from into this final build, but also remains useful in endgame.
+Combined with Explosive Transmutation, they provide much stronger clearing compared to just Doedre’s Undoing alone.

 Defensively, the build leans into a combination of Runic Ward and Life to take hits.
 The Ward is supplemented by the Remnants of Kalguur skill to help restore it, along with Mana Remnants to help with mana recovery and Passives to make both recover Life as well.